 - you are about to have major surgery

 - you are taking certain medications, over-the-counter preparations or herbal remedies.

-Your doctor or nurse will be able to work out whether the COC pill is safe for you individually.
+Your doctor or nurse will be able to work out whether the pill is safe for you individually.

 Possible side effects